EthanMatei/CFEwizard/docs/DevelopmentEnvironmentSetup.md

 MySQL
 -----------------------------------------

-MySQL is the database system used by the CFE and CFG Wizards for stogin data.
+MySQL is the database system used by the CFE and CFG Wizards for storing data.

 To install MySQL on Ubuntu, use: